rauzenbit/CV.ProjectPractice/README.md

-# Студенческая практика после 2го курса: спекл-интерферометрия
+# Student internship after the 2nd year: speckle interferometry.

-## Ячейка 1: вычисление master-bias
+## Cell 1: master-bias calculation

 In CMOS detectors, a certain constant value is added to the signal, which is called the bias.
 This value is fairly stable, but it still depends on the position on the detector and on time.